-Classes start from 2 years old in Walthamstow and Stoke Newington.
+Classes start from 2 years old,

 At the early stages, ballet classes are full of fun – using imaginative and creative movement to provide an exciting way of discovering dance.

 As the pupils progress, the classes become more structured and by the age of 6, the pupils are offered the opportunity to be entered for examinations if they wish.

 Drawing on their wealth of experience from teaching all age groups, the teachers make classes for youngsters fun and exciting through the use of imagination and creativity.
 They always strive to instil a love of movement and music which will develop through training into the technique required to be successful as a ballet dancer as the students mature.

 The Royal Academy of Dance is widely recognised as the world’s leading examinations board in ballet training.
 It offers an internationally recognised portfolio of examinations and assessments which is designed to motivate and encourage students of all ages and levels of ability through a systematic measurement of progress and attainment.